Find Grad Schools

 13 Yearly Graduations

 The University of Texas at Dallas tops the list of the most popular school in the U.S. for liberal arts / sciences & humanities majors who are seeking their doctor's degree.
 Each year, around 28,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
 During the most recent year for which we have data, 13 people received their doctor's degree in liberal arts / sciences & humanities from UT Dallas.
-Data shows that UT Dallas graduates that hold this degree go on to make a median salary of $64,534.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 69% were women.

 #2